Main image: Back Bay skyline from Longfellow Bridge by King of Hearts, via Wikimedia Commons, licensed under CC BY-SA 4.0.

 Image: View of Fenway Park by Gatorfan252525, via Wikimedia Commons, licensed under CC BY-SA 4.0.

-Fenway-Kenmore fits young professionals who want restaurants, music venues, universities, Fenway Park, and access to the Longwood Medical Area.
-It is one of the easier Boston neighborhoods for people who do not want a car.
-The Green Line, bus routes, bike options, and walkable streets make daily life practical if your work is in Back Bay, downtown, Longwood, or nearby campuses.
+Fenway-Kenmore is a great match for young professionals looking for restaurants, music venues, universities, Fenway Park and access to the Longwood Medical Area.
+It’s one of the easier neighborhoods in Boston for those who don’t want to own a car.
+If you work in Back Bay, downtown, Longwood, or nearby campuses, the Green Line, bus routes, bike options, and walkable streets make daily life practical.

-The risk is timing.
-Fenway has many renters, students, and event crowds.
-If your move is close to late August or September 1, expect more pressure on parking, elevators, and loading space.
-A small apartment move can still be simple, but the details need to be clear: floor number, stairs, entrance access, and where the truck can stop.
+Timing is the risk.
+Fenway has a lot of renters, students and event crowds.
+If your move is late August or September 1, expect more pressure on parking, elevators and loading space.
+Even a small apartment move can be easy, but the details need to be clear: floor number, stairs, entrance access, and where the truck can stop.

 Allston-Brighton: best for more room and roommates